 In terms of weight, dimensions, and even cost, a good monocular may have pros on its side.
 After all, you are just carrying half a pair of binoculars.

 Viewing comfort is a different story.
-Looking with just one eye through a monocular can be very tiring for the eye and may sooner or later cause eye fatigue or even a headache.
+Observing with just one eye through a monocular can be very tiring for the eye and may sooner or later cause eye fatigue or even a headache.
 A monocular is great for a quick brief view to assess a situation but only partially suitable for long-term observation.

 For detailed and extended observations, a good pair of binoculars has a clear advantage.
 Both eyes are equally used, it is not as tiring, the field of view is larger, twilight performance is better, and the contrasts and image depth is more clear.